About

 Course Developer/Instructor – Michelle Jonson

-Michelle has a Bachelor of Science (Honours Degree.) and a Bachelor of Education from the University of Manitoba.
-She has taught grades 7 through 12 in the Prairie Rose, Louis Riel and River East School Divisions for 15 years.
-Michelle has taught all subjects but with a main focus on high school math and science.
+Michelle holds a Bachelor of Science with Honours and a Bachelor of Education from the esteemed University of Manitoba.
+Over her remarkable career spanning 15 years, she has dedicated herself to educating students in grades 7 through 12 within the Prairie Rose, Louis Riel, and River East School Divisions.
+While she possesses the versatility to teach across all subjects, Michelle’s primary expertise lies in high school mathematics and science.

 Course Developer/Instructor – Ida Bear